ersilia-os/event-fund-ai-drug-discovery/README.md

 * presentations: slides corresponding to the different sessions.

 ## License
-The content of this repository is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Creative Commons license.
+The content of this repository is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Creative Commons license, and the code is licensed under a GPLv3 license.

 ## Event Organisers
 This workshop has been crafted and developed by the [H3D Foundation](https://h3dfoundation.org/) and the [Ersilia Open Source Initiative](https://ersilia.io).